goderich/dissertation/dissertation.md

 | CGV           | mya.sa  | 'good'      |
 | CGVC          | lwax    | 'pillar'    |

 Non-final closed syllables are allowed in Klesan, though they are not common.
-Apart from reduplicated onomatopoetic words (*pyongpyong* 'hare', *bengbeng* 'cricket') and loanwords (*məzyungbang* 'to prepare', from Japanese 準備 *junbi*), the vowel in these syllables will always be a schwa, as demonstrated in @tbl:nonfinal-closed-syll-culi.
+Apart from reduplicated onomatopoetic words (*pyongpyoŋ* 'hare', *bengbeŋ* 'cricket') and loanwords (*məzyungbaŋ* 'to prepare', from Japanese 準備 *junbi*), the vowel in these syllables will always be a schwa, as demonstrated in @tbl:nonfinal-closed-syll-culi.

 : Non-final closed syllables in Klesan {#tbl:nonfinal-closed-syll-culi}